sjpollard/a-video-is-not-worth-a-thousand-words/docs/index.markdown

 ![Method](./assets/method.gif)

 Given an input VQA-tuple, we want to know how much each feature contributes towards the model output.
-We calculate these contributions using [Shapley values](https://en.wikipedia.org/wiki/Shapley_value), resulting in output much like the above animation.
-With these contributions we then calculate a modality contribution (from the contribution of the entire modality) and a per-feature contribution (from the average contribution of each feature).
-Here are input modalities are video, question and answer.
+We calculate these contributions using [Shapley values](https://en.wikipedia.org/wiki/Shapley_value) (which are positive/negative real numbers), resulting in output much like the above animation.
+Then we take the absolute value (we primarily care about magnitude instead of direction), and either sum them, or average them for each modality.
+These modality values then form ratios that we call modality contributions (from the contribution of the entire modality) and a per-feature contributions (from the average contribution of each feature).
+Here our input modalities are video, question and answer.

 # Results